nix-community/vulnix/doc/vulnix.1.md

 The last argument specifies where to start the search and can be either:

-* A derivation file (e.g., _/nix/store/0123456789-program-1.0.drv_).
+* A derivation (e.g., _/nix/store/0123456789-program-1.0.drv_).
-* A file in the Nix store for which a deriver is known.
+* An output file in the Nix store for which a deriver is known.
 * A link into the Nix store (e.g. _result_).

 Prior to scanning, parts of the NIST NVD database are fetched and parsed.
 This